Toyota Yaris Hybrid interior, dashboard & comfort

 While the old Yaris' in-car technology was woefully behind the times even when it was new, this model gives a better account of itself, with full Android Auto and Apple CarPlay smartphone integration included from the off.
 The Toyota Touch 2 system is easy to use and feels snappy in operation; our test car also featured a head-up display, but elsewhere the dashboard is less high-tech than what you get in the Volkswagen Polo.

 In This Review

-- 5Interior & comfort - currently readingIt's not the most exciting, but the Yaris' interior is comfortable, well built and packed with standard equipment
+- 5Interior, dashboard & comfort - currently readingIt's not the most exciting, but the Yaris' interior is comfortable, well built and packed with standard equipment

 - 6Boot space, seating & practicalitySmall yet well packaged, the Toyota Yaris balances compactness with decent practicality